Asakusa Miyakodori · Est. 1950

 Welcome by the Okami and Geisha

 The okami (proprietress) greets you first to begin your evening.
-The geisha then enter your room, dressed in exquisite kimono, introduce themselves, and pour your first drink.
+The geisha then enter your room, dressed in formal kimono, introduce themselves, and pour your first drink.
 The atmosphere shifts — your ozashiki (geisha banquet) has begun.

 Traditional Dance